Updated: Mar 30

 Sometimes I get inspiration for my blogs from Facebook memes.
-Sometimes I get it from books that I am reading or from research that I am in the middle of.
-Sometimes- it is 5:00am and I have been killing time on google since 3:30am and I look up fun trivia in world history for that day.
-For example, do you know that December 22, 1891 is the birthday of perforated toilet paper (toilet paper that you can rip off)?
+Sometimes I get it from books that I am reading, or research that I am in the middle of.
+Sometimes- it is 5:00 am, and I have been killing time on Google since 3:30 am looking up fun trivia in world history for that day.
+For example, do you know that December 22, 1891, is the birthday of perforated toilet paper (toilet paper that you can rip off)?

 How did electric Christmas lights come before perforated toilet paper?

-Today is also the anniversary of the first 'official death' during the Vietnam War- James Thomas Davis- declared by President Lyndon B. Johnson.
-While he is not the first service member to die in Vietnam (there had been deaths in Vietnam since 1945), he was the first to die after the war was officially declared on December 11, 1961.
+Today is also the anniversary of the first 'official death' during the Vietnam War- James Thomas Davis.
+While he is not the first service member to die in Vietnam (there had been deaths in Vietnam since 1945), he was the first to die after President Johnson officially declared war on December 11, 1961.

 But it wasn't any of this that made me stop and do some research.
 Please take a moment and look at the photo I have included.